New Strategies for Covering Long-Term Care Costs

 Do a few quick calculations, and it's easy to get very worried about the potential financial impact on your retirement plan.
 But recent research is shedding new light on the risks.
 The key finding: The odds of needing nursing-home care may be higher than previously thought, but the length of needed care is shorter.
 The new data has experts talking about the implications for revamping our current approach to insuring against the risk of high long-term care expenses.

-Mark Miller does not own shares in any of the securities mentioned above.
+Mark Miller does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.